sansseriff/phd_thesis/pandoc_site/chapter_07/index.md

     <span class=blue markdown>4 pts for a similar equation, 3 pts for finding the dark count rate roughly doubles. </span>

     A quantum communication experiment requires time-tagging photons with respect to a 50 GHz clock with 95% fidelity.
 That is, 95% of the timing measurements of detected photons emitted at the same time with respect to a clock fall within a 20 ps bin.
 Say the detector and readout electronics have a combined jitter of 10 ps FWHM, and a mode locked laser is used for the experiment that generates transform-limited Gaussian pulses.
-You tune it’s temporal length to a value for which the total timing uncertainty of time-tagged photons — including system jitter and pulse temporal length — matches the 95 % fidelity at 50 GHz requirement.
+You tune its temporal length to a value for which the total timing uncertainty of time-tagged photons — including system jitter and pulse temporal length — matches the 95 % fidelity at 50 GHz requirement.
 Assume detector jitter has a Gaussian shape as well.

 8. (8 pts) Find the spectral width of a filter that would transmit 95% of the photons from the mode locked laser.
 What is the dark count rate with this filter, using the expression from (1.7) and T = 293 K?

     <span class=blue markdown> **Answer:** </span>

-    <span class=blue markdown>For transform limited guassian pulses, the product of temporal and spectral width at a FWHM level is [about 0.441](https://www.lasercalculator.com/transform-limited-pulse-calculator/).
-There’s a derivation of this [here](https://www.physicsforums.com/threads/time-bandwidth-product-ideal-mode-locking.171404/post-1339948), but students don’t need to show it. </span>
+    <span class=blue markdown>For transform limited Gaussian pulses, the product of temporal and spectral width at a FWHM level is [about 0.441](https://www.lasercalculator.com/transform-limited-pulse-calculator/).
+There is a derivation of this [here](https://www.physicsforums.com/threads/time-bandwidth-product-ideal-mode-locking.171404/post-1339948), but students do not need to show it. </span>

     <div class=blue markdown>

     $$T B P_{\text {Gaussian }}=\frac{2 \log 2}{\pi} \approx 0.441$$

     </div>
     <span class=blue markdown> Since this uses the FWHM level, all the 95% metrics need to be converted.
-About 95% of the area under a guassian falls within $\pm 2 \sigma$. </span>
+About 95% of the area under a Gaussian falls within $\pm 2 \sigma$. </span>

     <span class=blue markdown> Bound on total system timing uncertainty: $20~\text{ps}_{95\%} = (20/4)*2.35 = 11.75~\text{ps}_{FWHM}$ </span>